tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 # Vault Azure AD K8s Example

 This repository demonstrates how to use HashiCorp Vault Enterprise to enable self-service provisioning of Azure Kubernetes (K8s) resources.
+For ease we are

 ## Prerequisites
 * [Vault CLI installed](https://developer.hashicorp.com/vault/docs/install)